 Going to the Potty by Fred Rogers of Mister Rogers’ Neighborhood is a fantastic book with real images of children learning how to use the potty.
 The book takes a very positive approach to the subject, which is perfect.

-A lot of the books I’ve chosen for ages 3-4 are centered on emotional literacy.
+A lot of the Montessori books for preschoolers (ages 3-4) I’ve chosen are centered on emotional literacy.

 It can be “easy” for a parent to isolate a child when they’re having big feelings (think: go to your room for a time-out), but that’s the kind of behavior that’ll land a child in therapy when they’re an adult.